jedwards1230/cars/src/network/readme.md

 Each layer used by the network (Relu, Linear, etc) is a subclass of this.
 This is where the core math for the machine learning is done.

 Note: These functions should only be called from Layer or Network classes.
-The Network class manages most of the layer functions since it must distribute between differnt layer types.
+The Network class manages most of the layer functions since it must distribute between different layer types.

 ```typescript
 layer: Layer